 The DMICDC CEO said that the type of industries that have been identified for these industrial cities are the ones that are not highly polluting unlike chemical factories and others.

-He also said that all environment clearances had been obtained from the union Ministry of Environment and Forests for all the projects.
+He also said that all environmental clearances had been obtained from the Union Ministry of Environment and Forests for all the projects.
 We have taken all the sustainability parameters that are best in the world in terms of both social and economic issues.”